**As of July 2021, we have a new program for the new NEW FDA approved weight loss medication Wegovy. Click the link above to learn more.

 PHENTERMINE VISIT: $55/MO

 Phentermine is a medication classified as an “anoretic” medication, meaning it helps you lose weight, and has been an FDA approved medication since 1959.
 Simply stated, phentermine stimulates the brain to increase activity of the sympathetic nervous system.
 In doing so, appetite is suppressed and cravings are decreased, while metabolism is increased.
 The medication lasts about 10-12 hours in most patients and is usually taken in the morning.
 Phentermine is only approved for short-term use and has a risk for increased tolerance (having to take more of the medication to get the same effect), abuse and dependence.
 It is classified by the DEA as a controlled substance and can only be obtained with a prescription from a doctor.
+This is only one out many of the appetite suppressants available at Indian Lake Medical.

 Side effects related to phentermine include insomnia or trouble sleeping, feeling jittery or anxious, dry mouth, dizziness and headache.
 If you have high blood pressure or other cardiovascular condition this medication can cause it to worsen.